Magnesium Glycinate vs Citrate: Which Type is Best for You?

 What is magnesium citrate?

 Magnesium citrate is a form of magnesium salt combined with citric acid, also known as citrate.
-A science-backed magnesium supplement that contains magnesium citrate supports overall whole body health, including cardiovascular function.
-By mass, it provides up to 11.3% elemental magnesium.
+A science-backed magnesium supplement that contains magnesium citrate supports overall whole-body health, including cardiovascular function.

 Life Extension utilizes magnesium citrate to provide rapid uptake of elemental magnesium alongside magnesium oxide that’s been specifically formulated with timed-release microbeads for long-term release (over a six-hour time period) in its Extend-Release Magnesium supplement.
 We also offer a formula that utilizes magnesium citrate with magnesium oxide and magnesium succinate.
 Both these formulas support bone and cardiovascular health.